AkshayCraZzY/WhatsApp-Bulk-Message-Sender/README.md

 ```
 python main.py
 ```
 *At first run you will get whatsapp QR code Login window.
 After logging in succesfully restart the script.
-It should now be already loged in.*<br/>
+It should now be already logged in.*<br/>

 All important messages will be shown on the console window.